paulosuzart/paulosuzart.github.io/_posts/2020-04-30-morse-and-trees.md

       return result;
     }
 ```
 Like insert, We again start using the `root` node as the first node in our stack.
 The first comparison sounds strange but it only blindly compares if the size of the morse in the current node is the same size of the searched morse `signal`.
-And if the remaining of the algo fine we can rest assured only nodes that make sense are visited, thus only the size matters.
+And if the remaining of the algo is fine we can rest assured only nodes that make sense are visited, thus only the size matters.

 Finally the fuzzy magic.
 If the signal at the position of the current `morse` length is a `.` then go for it.
-Same if `-` or go visit both if the it's a noise `?`.
+Same for `-`.
+Or then go visit both children if the its a noise `?`.
 This is the only difference from a [binary search in a ordered binary tree](https://en.wikipedia.org/wiki/Binary_search_tree#Searching).

 This hack is also a good way to not have to sort the result after a search because search walks the tree in order.
 Imagine if you replace any `?` by all combinations possible and do a search for each.
-You would have to implement a way to sort the results of the search what, although possible using the idea of successors and predecessors, would result much more complex and longer.
+You would have to implement a way to sort the results of the search.
+Although possible by using the idea of successors and predecessors, would result much more complex and inefficient.

 Let's give it a try:
 ```